JarnoRalli/deep-learning-examples/documentation/NeuronModel.md

     <figcaption>Figure 2.
 Here we have a simple neural network with an input- and output layers.</figcaption>
 </figure>

-In Figure 2, $W^[1]$ refers to the weights in the first layer.
-Each layer might have a different activation function, depending on what the actual task is.
+In Figure 2, $W^{[1]}$ refers to the weights in the first layer.
+Each layer might have a different activation function, depending on what sort of a problem we are trying to solve with the neural network.